acrolinx/acrolinx-coding-guidance/topics/checking-features.md

     + Technically similar to [Interactive Direct (Sidebar)](#sidebar---interactive-direct).
 * Connection:
     + Direct
-    + Make sure your integration can reach the Acrolinx Platform.
+    + Make sure that your integration can reach the Acrolinx Platform.
 * Authentication (no attention required on the integration side):
     + Acrolinx
     + External